glenn-barker/web-bdd/README.md

 circumstances.

 A few steps and some use case examples have already been provided around this area.
-`/features/framework_regression_features/` contains a single feature file with some scenarios that intentionally induce test failures so that we can verify that our tests generate proper test failures.
+`/features/framework_regression_features/` contains a single feature file with some scenarios that intentionally "incorrect" results so that we can verify that our tests generate proper test failures.
 A few special step definitions are used to capture and validate the assertion errors thrown by arbitrary scenarios, and you can find the appropriate step definitions under the `/features/steps/` directory.

 ### Selenium
 [Selenium WebDriver](https://pypi.org/project/selenium/) is the module used for browser UI automation.
-It's listed in the `requirements.txt` so should automatically be installed when you follow the provided installation instructions.

-As mentioned earlier, you will still need to download the web drivers for your specific browser choice(s) yourself and ensure they are available in your `PATH` environment variable.
+As mentioned earlier, you will need to download the web drivers for your specific browser choice(s) yourself and ensure they are available in your `PATH` environment variable.

 #### Browser Instantiation and Teardown
 As listed above, all setup & teardown logic should happen in the `/features/environment.py` module using test